 The Tennessee Person-Centered Music Program (TPCMP) offers residents at participating Tennessee nursing homes personalized music as part of their care.
 The program is funded by a three-year Civil Monetary Penalty Grant from the Centers for Medicare and Medicaid Services through the Tennessee Department of Health from February 1, 2019 to June 30, 2022.
 The award will fund 147 nursing homes and 2,205 residents throughout Tennessee.

-Assist in the coordination and implementation of the TPCMP in Tennessee.
-This internship will report to the Lacey Aviles for the Tennessee Commission on Aging and Disability.
-This position will work in conjunction with the Project Coordinators for the TPCMP.
+Assist in the coordination and implementation of TPCMP in Tennessee.
+This internship will report to Shelley Hale of the Tennessee Commission on Aging and Disability but will work in conjunction with the project coordinators for TPCMP.

 - Assist TPCMP Project Coordinators with coordination and implementation of this program including but not excluding the following: